rd2/tbd/_site/pages/custom.md

 ![JSON Linter](../assets/images/schema.png "JSON Linter")

-... the Linter _messages_ inform users of issues related to content, syntax and structure.
-Another option is to first generate a detailed _tbd.out.json_ file (by checking the __Write 'tbd.out.json'__ option), renaming it as _tbd.json_, and customizing it directly.
+... here, the Linter "Messages" inform us that everything is valid.
+Other times, they point to issues related to content, syntax and structure - which users can correct on the fly.
+Another option is to first generate a detailed _tbd.out.json_ file (by CHECKING the __Write 'tbd.out.json'__ option), renaming it as _tbd.json_, and customizing it directly.
 A combination of both options also works well.

 __PSIs__: In order to refer to a custom _psi_ set, one must first define the custom set itself.
-TBD JSON "psis" each require a unique identifier (e.g. "not bad"), and the expected TBD shorthands (e.g. "parapet") with their custom _psi_ values (in W/K per meter).
-Note that the _joint_ shorthand is optional: if one or more _transition_ edges in a model are to become structural expansion _joints_, then the custom _psi_ set should hold an additional _joint_ entry.
+TBD JSON "psis" each require a unique identifier (e.g. "not bad"), and the expected TBD _shorthands_ (e.g. "parapet") with their custom _psi_ values (in W/K per meter).
+Note that the "joint" shorthand is optional: if one or more "transition" edges in a model are to become structural expansion "joints", then the custom _psi_ set should hold an additional "joint" entry.

 __BUILDING__: TBD allows a single "building" JSON entry, where one simply refers to one of the previously defined _psi_ sets.
 This overrides the pull-down __Default thermal bridge set__ option.